COVID-19: measures and FAQs

 - As a general rule, the City of Ghent imposes wearing a face mask in the Blaarmeersen sports and recreational park and the Blaarmeersen skate park.
 An exception is made for those who engage in sports on a marked sports field and who go to the water within a radius of 100 metres.
 Consequently, joggers, cyclists, skaters, walkers, people going to their sports field, etc. have to wear a face mask, but those who sit down do not.

-Face masks are mandatory in shops as well as in busy shopping streets, at markets and in public buildings.
-Take a look at the overview map of all streets and squares where face masks are mandatory.
+- Masks are mandatory in shops as well as in busy streets, at markets and in public buildings.

-Our parks and nature reserves remain open.
-Gatherings are limited to 10 people, including children up to 12 years of age.
-It is important to maintain a reasonable distance.
+Our parks and nature reserves will remain open.
+Group meetings have been limited to a maximum of 4 people since October 9, excluding children up to the age of 12.
+It is important to keep a reasonable distance.

 On 27 May, the City of Ghent reopened its outdoor playgrounds for children up to 12 years of age.
 A maximum of 20 children at a time are allowed on large playgrounds.
 In addition, supervision by an adult accompanying the children is mandatory.
 Each playground features an information panel with guidelines.